 In an effort to restore our land to an organic state (no more conventional corn and beans with chemicals), we turned all the land to a hay meadow.
-To do that, we planted alfalfa and clover.
-Besides taking the soil from microbially-dead to mineral-rich and balanced, our bees LOVE it!
+To do that, we planted organic alfalfa and clover.
+Besides taking the soil from compacted and dead to mineral-rich and balanced, our bees LOVE it and are thriving!

 Just recently, the men in our family spent 9 days cutting, raking, and baling over a hundred acres of hay, some for a friend and then our meadows.
 There were lots of ‘breakdowns’ and repairs needed, as is typical.
 It is hard, tiring work, but over the years it has played a role in making our boys into men.